 The claimants succeeded in their argument that Article 50 may not be triggered without the further involvement of Parliament.
 So held the High Court in M and Santos v Secretary of State for Exiting the EU.
-Here is the court's full judgment or via Bailii.
+See the court's full judgment via Bailii.

 Previous post with links to the transcripts of the 3 day hearing -High Court hearing on article 50 litigation.

 It is to be noted that the government (via its lawyers) accepted that the matter was a proper one to be heard by the courts and the court was at pains to point out that they were not saying anything about the merits or demerits of a withdrawal by the UK from the EU.
 At para.
 5 of the judgment, the court said:

 "It is agreed on all sides that this is a justiciable question which it is for the courts to decide.
 It deserves emphasis at the outset that the court in these proceedings is only dealing with a pure question of law.
 Nothing we say has any bearing on the question of the merits or demerits of a withdrawal by the United Kingdom from the European Union; nor does it have any bearing on government policy, because government policy is not law.
 The policy to be applied by the executive government and the merits or demerits of withdrawal are matters of political judgement to be resolved through the political process.
 The legal question is whether the executive government can use the Crown's prerogative powers to give notice of withdrawal.
 We are not in any way concerned with the use that may be made of the Crown's prerogative power, if such a power can as a matter of law be used in respect of Article 50, or what will follow if the Crown's prerogative powers cannot be so used."